Bacon Wrapped Dates soaked in brandy will FLY off the platter at your next get-together. They are a 3-ingredient recipe that no one can resist!

 This year, I was serving them for a holiday appetizer party, so I wanted to change them up a bit.
 My solution?
 ADD BRANDY.

-What type of dates to use for bacon wrapped dates
+What are the best dates for bacon wrapped dates?

 You will usually have to remove the pit from medjool dates, unless you find them already pitted.
 I just slice a small slit in each date to remove them (don’t cut all the way through the date).